Frequently Asked Questions

 Traditionally a pilgrimage is where a person goes on a journey in search of new or expanded meaning about themselves, others, nature, or a higher good, potentially leading to a personal transformation.

-Whilst walking the Taste of the Aussie Camino, we will reflect on Mary MacKillop's journey as we take time to share a reflection each morning.
+Whilst walking the Aussie Camino, we will reflect on Mary MacKillop's journey as we take time to share a reflection each morning.
 Sometimes not all things go to plan, change is ok, you may be looking for a deeper meaning and connection.
 Pilgrimages encourage patience and resilience, appreciating one another’s reason for their journey and making small sacrifices along the way like putting up with annoying habits, sore feet, small aches and pains or simply being aware of other’s needs.